soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 ## Buttons
 * Option Menu "Choose Algorithm":
 Choose any algorithm you like.
-Current options are DFS, BFS, A*. (more are coming!)
+Current options are DFS, BFS, A*.

 * Option Menu "Choose Maze":
 Choose any maze you like.
 If two default maze file are downloaded, you are able to choose from two file, no_wall or maze.